cloud-bulldozer/e2e-benchmarking/workloads/kube-burner/README.md

 **NOTE**: Do not edit parameters other than BUILD_LIST and APP_LIST in env variables file.
 They will be overwritten be the data in builds folder.
 If you need to make updates to application data, edit environment variables under builds/<application_name>.sh

+### Cluster-density-ms variables

+The `cluster-density-ms` workload is for managed service clusters and currently being used only on hypershift hosted cluster.
+It supports the environment variable **JOB_ITERATIONS**, this variable configures the number of jobs iterations to perform (1 namespace per iteration).
+By default 75.
+To index results, set **PROM_URL**(to thanos querier endpoint), **HYPERSHIFT**, **MGMT_CLUSTER_NAME**, **HOSTED_CLUSTER_NS**

+Each iteration creates the following objects:

+- 1 imagestream
+- 2 deployments with pod 2 replicas (sleep) mounting 4 secrets, 4 configmaps and 1 downwardAPI volume each
+- 2 services, each one pointing to the TCP/8080 and TCP/8443 ports of one of the previous deployments
+- 1 route pointing to the to first service
+- 20 secrets containing 2048 character random string
+- 10 configMaps containing a 2048 character random string

 ### Snappy integration configurations